 How do I fix the F0 error on my Frigidaire dehumidifier?

 The F0 error is common across different dehumidifier brands.
 Mostly, when you get the error, it means the sensor is going bad.

 If the humidity sensor is faulty, the dehumidifier will not sense when there is a need to lower the humidity level.
 Therefore, you could end up having runaway humidity levels even with the unit running.

 If the sensor needs cleaning or changing, you will see the F0 error displayed in green on the display screen.

 Cleaning the sensor is quite a process since you have to remove the bucket and the grille.
 However, it is important because if it is caked in dirt, the dehumidifier will not work.

 If the sensor needs changing, you will find its replacement on marketplaces such as Amazon.com.
 You could also order the part from Frigidaire.

 To fix the F0 code in the Frigidaire dehumidifier, watch the video below so that you can do it on your own:

 Final thoughts: Why Frigidaire dehumidifier blows hot air

 If the Frigidaire dehumidifier is blowing cold air, it is faulty.
-It should blow warm air all the time, not too hot and not cold at all.
+It should blow warm air all the time – not too hot or cold at all.